-I saw a post recently by Nathan of My Brain’s Not Broken about stigmatizing language to avoid.
+I saw a post recently by another blogger about stigmatizing language to avoid.
 One of the things he mentioned was “committed suicide,” which is something that comes up regularly in discussions of language use related to suicide.

 Personally, it’s not a term I find offensive, although I know some people do, and I choose not to use it for that reason.
 Over a year ago, I wrote the post How Picky Should We Be About Suicide-Related Language? after reading an article by someone who wanted to put the kibosh on all kinds of terms related to suicide.
 Since then, it’s something that’s been on my radar, so I notice when people use “commit suicide.”